 Tile is a very popular option for flooring and backsplash projects because they are durable, easy to clean, and have endless design possibilities.

-Because tiles come in so many sizes and installed patterns are infinitely variable, it can be more complicated to accurately estimate how much tiling you will need for a project.
+Because tiles come in so many sizes and installed patterns are infinitely variable, it can be more complicated to accurately estimate how much tile you will need for a project.
 Tile estimates are fairly simple to calculate, though, once you have a few pieces of information.